dky/beer/README.md

 ## Give people Beer

 - A fun little cli app to buy each other beer or give each other kudos.
+Credit to @grandtashworth for the original Bash implementation which inspired this.

 ## Requirements